Gregg Holshouser and Dr. Jason Rosenberg display a dolphin caught aboard Painkiller on Wednesday. Dr. Jason Rosenberg Submitted photo

 For The Sun News

-Look For: Black drum, flounder, spotted seatrout, red drum, sheepshead, bluefish, tarpon.
+Look For: Spotted seatrout, red drum, black drum, flounder, sheepshead, tarpon.

 Look For: Spanish mackerel, king mackerel, bluefish, black sea bass, spadefish, weakfish, flounder, whiting, croaker, pompano, black drum, sheepshead and red drum.

-Look For: Blackfin tuna, wahoo, dolphin, sailfish, vermilion snapper, triggerfish, white grunts, red porgy, black sea bass, grouper, amberjack.
+Look For: Wahoo, blackfin tuna, dolphin, grouper, vermilion snapper, triggerfish, red porgy, black sea bass, amberjack.

 Look For: Bream, catfish, bass, crappie.